yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
-  <p>With your partner, read through each line of the JavaScript file in the Glitch project above.
+  <p>With your breakout group, read through each line of the JavaScript file in the Glitch project above.
 Lines 4 and 9 should be somewhat familiar; but line 6 is brand-new.
 What is your prediction about what each part of the code is doing?</p>

   <div class="challenge-container medium-heat">
     <p class="spicy-click">Click here for a Medium Challenge 🌶🌶</p>